Yamaha VMAX: VMAX

 In 2005, at the 39th Tokyo Motor Show, Yamaha displayed an all-new V-Max concept bike.
 It featured a new chassis, upgraded components all around, and state-of-the-art braking components.

 On 4 June 2008, Yamaha officially released a completely redesigned 2009 VMAX in North America and Europe.
-The features of the VMAX include an all-aluminium frame with its 1679 cc liquid-cooled 65° V4 DOHC engine used as a stressed member of the chassis, an electroluminescent instrument readout, Yamaha Chip Controlled Intake (YCC-I), fully adjustable suspension, anti-lock brakes, slipper clutch, a fuel tank beneath the seat, and a distinctive key.
+The new VMAX includes an all-aluminum frame with its 1679 cc liquid-cooled 65° V4 DOHC engine used as a stressed member of the chassis, an electroluminescent instrument readout, Yamaha Chip Controlled Intake (YCC-I), fully adjustable suspension, anti-lock brakes, slipper clutch, a fuel tank beneath the seat, and a distinctive key.

 On 20 September 2009, VMAX was also launched in India.

 YCC-I/YCC-T

 Instead of the V-Boost on the original carbureted Yamaha V-Max, the fuel injected VMAX uses YCC-I and YCC-T.

 Yamaha Chip Controlled Intake (YCC-I) is a new addition to the VMAX.
 The airhorns inside the airbox are lifted by a servo activated at 6,650 rpm to open up the airway underneath.
 This shortens the length of the intake system from 150 mm to 52 mm.
-This system had its first appearance in the Yamaha stable with the 2006 YZF-R1.
+This system first appeared in the Yamaha motorcycle lineup on the 2006 YZF-R1.
 The MV Agusta F4 Tamburini was the first bike with such a system.
 Massimo Tamburini invented this idea.
-It is called Torque Shift System (TSS) on the Agustas.
+It is called Torque Shift System (TSS) on the MV Agustas.

 Yamaha Chip Controlled Throttle (YCC-T) is also a new addition.
-The throttle cables are connected to a throttle position sensor and a new computer called G.E.N.I.C.H. that operates the butterfly valves, the EXUP valve in the exhaust and the other components involved, such as the igniter unit, and the YCC-I lifter unit.
+The throttle cables are connected to a throttle position sensor (TPS),and a new computer called G.E.N.I.C.H. which operates the butterfly valves, the EXUP valve in the exhaust and the other components involved, such as the igniter unit, and the YCC-I lifter unit.
 The YCC-T computes all the input of the sensors and calculates the best throttle position, ignition advance, EXUP valve and injection time in milliseconds.

 Popular culture

 The original Yamaha V-max was featured in films, including Gorgeous and Mechanical Violator Hakaider, in which the protagonists ride the motorcycle.
 The protagonist of the 1997 role-playing game Final Fantasy VII, Cloud Strife, rides a motorbike based on the V-Max.

+The Yamaha V-max 1200 was used in the 1990 pilot of the TV series The Flash, as a motorcycle used by both the police force and criminals.

-The 2005 VMAX appears in the film Ghost Rider 2, where it is ridden by Nicholas Cage, and the 2006 motorcycle racing game Tourist Trophy.
+The 2009 VMAX appears in the film Ghost Rider 2, where it is ridden by Nicolas Cage, and the 2006 motorcycle racing game Tourist Trophy.